ashokdelphia/flask-basicauth/docs/index.rst

 ``BASIC_AUTH_PASSWORD_HASH`` (and optional ``BASIC_AUTH_PASSWORD_HASH_SALT``, ``BASIC_AUTH_PASSWORD_HASH_ALGORITHM``, ``BASIC_AUTH_PASSWORD_HASH_ROUNDS``)
     A PBKDF2-based hash of the password.
     You can optionally set a salt, algorithm and number of rounds.
 If not, these default to no salt, SHA-512 and 100,000 rounds.
+    To generate a hash, please use the ``generate_password_hash.py`` script in the base of the repository.

 API reference
 -------------